UC Irvine Acceptance Rate

 UC Irvine acceptance rate vs. UC Berkeley acceptance rate

 Compared to the UC Irvine acceptance rate, the UC Berkeley rate is even lower.
-The UC Berkeley acceptance rate for applicants in the fall of 2021 was 14.5%.
-This means UC Berkeley accepted fewer than 15 out of 100 of its hopeful applicants.
-While this acceptance rate is half that of UC Irvine, both schools have a competitive application process, especially for out-of-state students.
+The UC Berkeley acceptance rate for applicants in the fall of 2022 was 11.2%.
+This means UC Berkeley accepted fewer than 12 out of 100 of its hopeful applicants.
+While this acceptance rate is less than half that of UC Irvine, both schools have a competitive application process, especially for out-of-state students.

 Remember, acceptance rates vary, even between similar schools.
 So, try to base your college list around schools with a variety of acceptance rates.